Skip to content

 Stakeholder Involvement

 The PP Coordinator (Annabel Jannece and Clare Reddick) reports to Governors each term (see below, together with our PP Policy) how PP monies have been spent and the impact of actions taken.
+This can be seen in our Impact PowerPoint below.

 Governing Body